KarlMeierMattern/Full-Stack/ReactJS.md

 ---

 ## Preserving & resetting state
+React keeps state for as long as the same component is rendered at the same position.
+State is not kept in JSX tags.
+It’s associated with the tree position in which you put that JSX.
+You can force a subtree to reset its state by giving it a different key.
+Don’t nest component definitions, or you’ll reset state by accident.

 As a rule of thumb, if you want to preserve the state between re-renders, the structure of your tree needs to “match up” from one render to another.
 If the structure is different, the state gets destroyed because React destroys state when it removes a component from the tree.

     // State gets destroyed as different child components are used between renders